-Online monitoring can be achieved by compiling the MITL specification into an equivalent timed Büchi automaton and then symbolically executing the automaton on the observed trace of the system [7,15].
 However, this approach is correct only if the actions of the monitored system can be observed immediately by the monitor.
 In practice, there is usually a communication delay between the system and the monitor.
 This delay is induced by various types of circuitry at their interfaces, like technical sensors, conversion between analog and digital signals, and communication networks forwarding signals to the monitor.
-We follow the approach described in McGraw-Hill's Encyclopedia of Networking and Telecommunications [24] where a communication delay consists of a constant part (latency) and varying part (jitter).

 Consequently, the monitored system and the symbolic execution are no longer synchronized but deviate by a delay, for which only bounds, yet not exact values tend to be known.
-But even then, one can still provide meaningful verdicts, see Fig. 1: The specification $F{\leq 10}a \wedge G{\leq 20} \neg b$ expresses that an a occurs within 10 ms and no b occurs within 20 ms. The observed trace shows the first a at 17.3 ms and the first b at 27.1 ms. This observation is only consistent with satisfaction of the constraint $F{<10}a$ if a's observation delay exceeds 7.3 ms, while satisfaction of $G{\leq 20} \neg b$ requires a delay of at most 7.1 ms for b.
-Thus, if the jitter is strictly smaller than 0.2 ms, the specification is definitely violated.
-Note that the verdict "violated" is true independently of the actual value of the unknown, parametric communication latency.
+Even then, one can still provide meaningful verdicts, see Fig. 1: The specification $F{\leq 10}a \wedge G{\leq 20} \neg b$ expresses that an a occurs within 10 milliseconds and no b occurs within 20 milliseconds.
+The observed trace shows the first a at 17.3 milliseconds and the first b at 27.1 milliseconds.
+This observation only is consistent with satisfaction of the constraint $F{\leq 10}a$ if a's observation delay exceeds 7.3 milliseconds, while satisfaction of $G{\leq 20} \neg b$ requires a delay of at most 7.1 milliseconds for b.
+When unknown communication delays vary by a jitter of less than 0.2 milliseconds, the specification definitely is violated.